Business Horizons Media Track

 The goal of the media track is to develop the next generation of Iowa newspaper professionals and has been designed to spark students’ understanding of the media industry as a viable career opportunity in Iowa.

-The 2016 Business Horizons Media Camp was held June 28-July 2 on the campus of Central College in Pella.
+The 2017 Business Horizons Media Camp was held June 25-29 on the campus of Central College in Pella.
 The students produced a website to keep fellow campgoers and others abreast of the session at http://businesshorizonsmedia.com/.

 Over the course of the week, students heard from professional journalists in the areas of media basics, photography, social media, digital media, design, circulation and professional expectations.
 The students also had the opportunity to visit the Des Moines Register.
-At the beginning of the week, students developed a name and work assignments for their newspaper, BH Buzz.
 Throughout the week, the media students covered Business Horizons activities through a website, Facebook page and Twitter.
 The final project for the week was a print edition of the newspaper.

 The INF thanks sponsors Register Media and The Gazette Company for making this program possible.Read the full paper